 Which Mechanical Engineering curriculum do I have to take?

-Fall 2011, the Mechanical Engineering (ME) curriculum was evaluated by the ME faculty, and a new curriculum was developed and approved by KSU.
-Students who start or transfer into ME in the 2011-12 academic year and beyond must follow the new curriculum.
-Those students who were ME students before Fall 2011 may choose either curriculum, but are encouraged to follow the newer curriculum, unless it will delay your graduation.
+New students who start or transfer into ME, must follow the new curriculum.
+Those students who were ME students before, may choose either curriculum (their own or the new one), but are encouraged to follow the newer curriculum, unless it will delay their graduation.
 Keep in mind that some courses have been substituted in the older curriculum that have equivalent learning outcomes.
-See the curricula on this ME website.

-The Engineering Standing form can be found here.
-Fill the form based on the instructions written below.
-Get it signed by your advisor.
-Make sure your advisor submits it to the chair or the assistant chair.
+Complete the Engineering Standing application based on the instructions below.
+Get it signed by a faculty advisor.
+Make sure the faculty advisor submits it to Katerina Lynch, Administrative Associate.

-- Complete the following information on the form: Today's Date, Student Information (Student Name, Address, City, State, Zip Code), Student Academic Information (KSU Student ID Number, etc).
+- Complete the following information: Today's Date, Student Information (Student Name, Address, City, State, Zip Code), Student Academic Information (KSU Student ID Number, etc).